-The latest in an array of caped crusader spoofs, the gruesome comedy-drama Super is a decidedly mixed bag, yet I can't quite get it out of my head.
+The latest in an array of caped crusader spoofs, the gruesome comedy-drama Super is a decidedly mixed bag.
+Yet I can't quite get it out of my head.

-Indie stalwart James Gunn, who previously penned the similarly disjointed superhero satire The Specials in 2000, as well as the unfortunate Scooby-Doo live action pictures and several Troma movies, really hit the jackpot with his cast.
+Indie stalwart James Gunn, who penned the similarly disjointed superhero satire The Specials in 2000, as well as the unfortunate Scooby-Doo live action pictures and several Troma movies, really hit the jackpot with his cast.
 It's a surprisingly glamorous roster of talent in an artless, unapologetically low budget movie.
-I don't know how Gunn convinced them, but I can say that without the participation of Bacon, Tyler, and especially Page (along with an enviable supporting cast of familiar faces, including Nathan Fillion), Super would fall flat on its face, coming across as a third-rate Kick-Ass knockoff.
+I don't know how Gunn convinced them, but without the participation of Bacon, Tyler, and especially Page (along with an enviable supporting cast of familiar faces, including Nathan Fillion), Super would fall flat on its face, coming across as a third-rate Kick-Ass knockoff.
 But Page's horny sidekick is far more interesting than Chloë Grace Moretz's star-making turn in Kick-Ass, the violence is significantly less stylized and more disturbing, and Super's conclusion is downright touching.
 It's definitely not without its problems, but it's likely to become a cult favorite.